 Engadget is the original home for technology news and reviews.
 Since our founding in 2004, we've grown from an exhaustive source for consumer tech news to a global multimedia organization covering the intersection of technology, gaming and entertainment.
 Today, Engadget hosts the archives and expertise of early digital publishing players like Joystiq, TUAW and gdgt, and produces the Internet's most compelling videos, reviews, features and breaking news about the people, products and ideas shaping our world.
 After 14 years in the game, we're leveraging our history to bring the future into focus.

-What we're using in July
+What we're watching in February

 What we're playing in February

 This month, it's all about 'Assassin's Creed Odyssey,' 'New Super Mario Bros.
 U Deluxe' and...
 'StarCraft II'?

 The Morning After: Nike turns its SNKRS app into a pop-up

 The Morning After: A cord-cutter’s guide to watching the Super Bowl

 And one writer's other life as a scammer.